openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

     MB = KMAC256(domSeparation, encData, oBits, customizationString)

-Here, the inputs to KMAC256 have the meaning key, main input data, requested output length, and optional customization string in that order.
+Here, the parameters to KMAC256 appear in the order as specified in
+{{SP800-186}}, Section 4, i.e., the key `K`, main input data `X`, requested output length `L`, and optional customization string `S` in that order.

 Note that the values `eccKeyShare` defined in {{ecc-kem}} and `mlkemKeyShare` defined in {{mlkem-ops}} already use the relative ciphertext in the